John P. Bobo

-For the former Arkansas State University football coach, see John Bobo.

 John Paul Bobo (February 14, 1943 – March 30, 1967) was a United States Marine Corps second lieutenant who posthumously received the Medal of Honor for heroism during the Vietnam War on March 30, 1967.

 Biography

 John Paul Bobo was born on February 14, 1943, in Niagara Falls, New York.
 He attended Bishop Duffy High School where he is today distinguished as an honored alum.
-He graduated from Niagara University in Niagara Falls, New York, in 1965.
+Bobo graduated from Niagara University in Niagara Falls, New York, in 1965.

 US Marine Corps

 Bobo enlisted in the U.S. Marine Corps Reserve on May 28, 1965, in Buffalo while attending Niagara University.
 He received a B.A.
 Degree in History in June 1965, and was commissioned a second lieutenant in the Marine Corps Reserve on December 17, 1965.
-He completed the Officer Candidate Course, The Basic School, Marine Corps Schools, Quantico, Virginia, in May 1966.
+Bobo completed the Officer Candidate Course, The Basic School, Marine Corps Schools, Quantico, Virginia, in May 1966.

-South Vietnam

 Bobo was ordered to the Republic of Vietnam (South Vietnam) in June 1966 and was assigned duty as the Second Platoon commander, Company I, 3rd Battalion, 9th Marine Regiment, 3rd Marine Division.
 While serving in Company I, 9th Marines, during Operation Prairie III, he was mortally wounded when a large number of NVA soldiers attacked his rifle company's night ambush position (at Hill 70, west of Con Thien) in Quang Tri Province near the Demilitarized Zone in South Vietnam on March 30, 1967.
-Knowing his wounds would prevent him from making it to safety, Bobo ordered his men to retreat while he stayed behind alone to fight the North Vietnamese aggressors.
-His actions saved the lives of all of his men.
-For this, he was posthumously awarded the Medal of Honor.
+Knowing his wounds would prevent him from making it to safety, Bobo twice refused medical care and evacuation from his Navy Corpsman, ordering his men to retreat while he stayed behind alone to fight the North Vietnamese attackers.
+His actions during this battle, known as the Battle of Getlin's Corner, saved the lives of all of his men.
+For this, Bobo was posthumously awarded the Medal of Honor.